clicon/clixon-docs/services.rst

     -r Use with care: Reset Clixon controller modules and YANG paths -h help

-The script will make sure to copy Python code and module YANG files to the correct directories and take care of permissions etc.
+The script copies Python code and module YANG files to the correct directories and take care of permissions etc.

-The normal use case is to run the "clixon_controller_packages.sh" without using the "-m" and "-y" arguments, the script will the install modules and YANG in the default paths which is preferred.
+The normal use case is to run the "clixon_controller_packages.sh" without the ``-m`` and ``-y`` arguments, the script installs modules and YANG in the default paths which is preferred.

 Modules basics
 ==============
 The setup method take three parameters, root, log and kwargs.

-* Root is the configuration three.
+* `Root` is the configuration three.
-* Log is used for logging and is a reference to a Python logging object.
+* `Log` is used for logging and is a reference to a Python logging object.
 The log parameter can be used to print log messages.
 If the server is running in the foreground the log messages can be seen in the terminal, otherwise they will be written to syslog.
-* kwargs is a dict of optional arguments. kwargs can contain the argument "instance" which is the name of the current service instance that is being changed by the user.
+* `kwargs` is a dict of optional arguments. kwargs can contain the argument "instance" which is the name of the current service instance that is being changed by the user.

 There is also a variable named "SERVICE" that should have the same name as the service without revision.